Deniz-seckin55-new/CatunBond/README.md

 cd CatunBond
 ```

-2. Run the local servers
+2. Run the local servers on seperate terminals.
 ```bash
 npm run dev
 npm run node
 ```

+That's it!
+Now you can visit ==localhost:3000/app== to start using CatunBond.